-Even when they lose teeth, Chihuahuas can still carry soft toys in their mouths, but they should not be given hard toys or toys with sharp edges, as they could sustain injury to their gums playing with sharp or hard toys.
+Chihuahuas missing teeth can still carry soft toys in their mouths, but they should not be given hard toys or toys with sharp edges, as they could sustain injury to their gums playing with sharp or hard toys.

 Chihuahuas without teeth are still able to feast like little kings; their menu just requires simple modifications:

-Freeze dried food.
-Brands like Stella and Chewy make freeze dried foods which may be broken into tiny bite sized pieces.
-These foods are also easier to chew to begin with, and may be wet to make them softer.
+- Freeze-dried food.
+Brands like Stella and Chewy make freeze-dried foods that may be broken into tiny bite-sized pieces.
+These foods are easier to chew to begin with and may be wet to make them softer.

-Homemade diets.
-Should you prefer to serve a home made diet, work with your veterinarian to find nutritionally whole recipes made of easy to eat ingredients.
+- Homemade diets.
+Should you prefer to serve a homemade diet, work with your veterinarian to find nutritionally whole recipes made of easy-to-eat ingredients.
 For example, rice is a common ingredient in dog food, and it would be simple for a dog without teeth to eat it.
-The risk of choking on rice is also quite low due to the size of grains of rice.
+The risk of choking on rice is also quite low due to the size of the grains of rice.